 Why do some people with ADHD self-medicate with argument?
 What does that phrase even mean—to self-medicate with arguments?
-Simply, it refers to the stimulation some people get by provoking an argument—consciously or not.
+Simply, it refers to the stimulation some people get by provoking a conflict—consciously or not.
 If you don’t understand this phenomenon, it can spell disaster for your relationship.

 First, nothing about ADHD is universal, and this is an example.
 Many people with ADHD are, if anything, argument-averse.
 And certainly, you needn’t have ADHD to be an argumentative son of a gun.

-The provocations can take place anywhere–in traffic, online, with co-workers, supervisors, spouses, and children.
+The provocations or conflict-seeking behaviors can take place anywhere–in traffic, online, with co-workers, supervisors, spouses, and children.

 In fact, “too much fighting” was a top reason for leaving the relationship, according to ADHD Partner Survey respondents who had divorced, separated from, or stopped dating their ADHD partner.

-There are plenty of reasons for conflict in ADHD-challenge relationships.
+There are plenty of reasons for conflict in ADHD relationships.
 Until both partners are on board with understanding ADHD and its treatment strategies, conflict is almost guaranteed.

 But I’m talking now about a propensity solely within the adult who has ADHD.